dhmunro/dudley/README.md

 MacOS), but long is i4 on all Windows platforms, 64-bit or 32-bit.

+## Filters

+At least two common problems in data storage fall outside the scope of the Dudley layout described so far:

+The first is data compression.
+Your data might intially be describable as an array of `dtype[shape]`, but you would like to compress it somehow so that it takes less space in your data stream.
+Dudley supports compressed data with the extended syntax:

+    var = dtype[shape] -> filter_name @address

+The @address (or %align) is optional as usual; it represents the address at which the compressed data stream is written.
+The `dtype[shape]` represents the object to be compressed, and which is expected to be decompressed when read back.
+The filter must write some kind of preamble that enables it to read back the compressed data (at least how many bytes).
+Like a struct dtype which has shape parameters in each instance, the size of the variable is unknown by the layout, so either the layout can only be accessed sequentially, or any subsequent variable needs an explicit @address.
+Dudley recognizes filter_name values "gzip", "zfp", "png", and "jpeg" natively, and allows you to register custom filters.

+The second problem is references to variables written elsewhere in the stream.
+In this case, the form of reference variable stored in the data stream is known, but the particular variable referenced (its dtype and shape) is unknown.
+Dudley supports references with the extended syntax

+    var = dtype[shape] <- filter_name @address

+Here, the dtype and shape describe the form of the stored reference, while the filter_name takes this value and returns the variable in the layout which it references.
+The exact mechanism will differ among different underlying file formats.
+Native Dudley files define a reference filter called "ref", which you use like this:

+    var = i8[shape] <- ref

+To recap the two types of filters: the compression-like filters -> store a compressed version of the specified `dtype[shape]` as a string of bytes meaningful only to the filter.
+The reference-like filters <- store an array of references to variables described elsewhere in the layout in the form form of the specified `dtype[shape]`, in some form the filter knows how to connect.

 ## Examples

 State template for a very simple 1D or 2D radhydro simulation: